BIBI78/s1/README.md

 - I could not figure out how to rewrite this in way that passes.
   ![Validator testing](static/images/linter_bug.png)

+  - In an earlier manifestation of the app I tried to include and infinite scroll but I got some strange "glitch" effect where there was anything more to load.

 [Back to top](#ms-dashboard)

 ## Deployment

 The site was deployed to Heroku.
 The steps to deploy are as follows:

 ## Content